miellaby/v4p/README.txt

-V4P - Vectors For Pocket - is a minimalistic layered polygons scan-conversion engine.
+## HeadingV4P - Vectors For Pocket - is a minimalistic layered polygons scan-conversion engine.

-=Introduction=
+### Introduction

 V4P is a ridiculously short piece of C code.
-V4P main engine weights ~1000 instructions.
+Its main engine weights ~1000 instructions.

-V4P targets very light platforms without advanced hardware resources.
+V4P targets very light platforms without any advanced hardware resources.

 V4P may be easily embedeed in any GUI or Game development library or application.

-V4P has no dependencies with any library.
-V4P brings its own integer only maths routines.
+V4P has no technical dependencies.
+It even brings its own integer-only maths routines.

-V4P only asks you to provide an horizontal line drawing function (a memset()-like function should work well in most cases).
+To integrate V4P in your projet, just code the horizontal line drawing function.
+A memset()-like function in a video buffer will do the job in most cases.

-Beside rendering vectors scene, V4P will help you find collides.
+Beside rendering vectorized graphic scene, V4P may help you detect collisions (WIP).

-=How to use it=
+### How to use

-V4P is a set of C files and their related header files.
+V4P is provided as a set of C files that you should directly add to your project.

-They can be compiled and linked into some library or directly added to your own project.
+#### Palm OS 4

-Warning: provided makefiles deal with Palm OS 4 gcc based compilation.
+makefiles were written to deal with Palm OS 4 gcc based compilation.

 Two Palmphi projects are provided as well.
 Palmphi is an IDE running on Windows with cygwin which simplifies the authoring of Palm-OS based applications.
 See: http://www.digital-kingdoms.net/palmphi/

-* palmphi-toto : A V4P based top-view car game.
-A work in progress.
+* palmphi-toto : A V4P based top-view car game (WIP).

-* palmphi-totoe : A V4P based picture editor.
-Draw layered polygons based picture!
+* palmphi-totoe : A V4P based graphic editor.

 To compile these 2 projects, put the content of "src" directory into the path /usr/src/v4p/ of your cygwin distribution.
 Compile V4P sources before the application ones.

-=Design Introduction=
+### Technical overview

-The underlying algorithm of V4P can be named:
- "Bresenham-like iterative scanline and active edge cross-over computation based polygon scan conversion algorithm".
+The underlying algorithm of V4P may be sumed up:*Bresenham-like iterative scanline and active edge cross-over computation based polygon scan conversion algorithm*

+Additionaly,
-Additionaly, most V4P computed lists are quick-sorted.
-And bit-based computation helps V4P to find collides and pixel highest owner.
+* most V4P sorted lists are quick-sorted.
+* Bit-based computation helps V4P to find collides and the top polygon under every pixel.

-V4P design spares memory a lot.
-It doesn't deal with Z-buffer, not even "S-buffer" (as depicted here: http://www.gamedev.net/reference/articles/article668.asp).
+* V4P is very memory efficient.
+It doesn't relay on a Z-buffer, not even an "S-buffer" (as depicted here: http://www.gamedev.net/reference/articles/article668.asp).

-V4P has been developped and tested on a very old Sony Clie PDA with Palm OS 4 gcc based SDK.
-V4P can be adapted after few tweakings on any embedeed linux devices and other geeky gadgets.
+V4P was developped with Palm OS 4 gcc based SDK and tested on an ancient PDA .
+It has been proven to be adaptable after few tweak on any embedeed linux devices.

-=Further experiments=

-==writing more span drawing functions==

-# More complex color type. blitting paint implementation.

-# direct to linux frame buffer implementation

-# SDL based implementation

-# DirectFB based implementation

-# V4P port for DS linux

-# smartest drawing routine considering the Color type as a structure pointer giving a lot of data about the way to fill up a polygon.

-# simple anti-aliasing solution through rescaling trick

-==writing libraries on top of V4P==

-# use V4P to design a Flash-like technology

-# that is, write V4P bindings to known languages

-# use V4P as a basis for a full animated GUI stack

-==various improvements==

-===transparent polygons===
+###  What V4P can't do
+* anti-aliasing (a naive implementation through down-scaling)
-this feature needs a change in the pixel parent election code so to call the span drawing routine from the highest opaque polygon to the highest translucent polygon up there.
+* transparent polygons (needs a deep change in the pixel parent election code)

-===adding other edge shapes===

-I miss circular curves a lot.
-But I didn't find a way to draw them in a sinle pass algorithm.

-===increasing z depth range===

-only 16 layers for now.
-Using a balanced binary tree of span parents could make z infinitivly more precise.
+* curves
+* deep z depth range (only 16 layers for now because of bit-based operations)

-===Use more accurate cos/sin/atan/dist routines===
+* accurate cos/sin/atan/dist routines

-===avoid refreshing the static parts of the scene===
-  * an integrated solution need an in-depth rewrite
-  * an other solution is to call V4P repeatidly on "dirty rectangles"

-=Otherelse=
+* scene partial refresh and related optimisations

 Contact: sylvain.garden@gmail.com